 Hosting a fireworks’ display at a golf club?
-What you need to know29th October, 2012 by admin
+What you need to know

 Guy Fawkes Night is a time of great excitement for children and adults alike, and a time when many golf clubs host organised firework and bonfire displays.
 However, whilst such events represent an ideal opportunity for a golf club to engage with its members and raise funds, they also pose significant health and safety risks.
 Minimising those risks, to ensure a fun and safe time is had by all, boils down to taking sensible precautions, including:

 • Carrying out a thorough risk assessment to identify hazards to employees, volunteers, members and others involved or attending the event

 • Making sure adequate first aid facilities can be provided; giving the emergency services details of the event, including details of emergency vehicle access

 • Putting in place plans for spectator control – including controlling entrances (preferably via a ticketing system), insisting children under 18 are accompanied by an adult and providing at least one steward per 250 guests